kunigami/kunigami.github.io/blog/_posts/2021-02-08-linux-filesystems-overview.md

 I learned a bunch of things I didn’t know through a process of exploration and following through rabbit holes and am relatively happy with the results.

 That’s one aspect I like the most in writing posts which is to focus on one topic and try to learn as much as possible in a bounded window of time.

+One conclusion from the last section is that not only files are a suitable abstraction for data transportation, but filesystems are a suitable for organizing these file interfaces, as we can see with the vast array of different types of pseudo filesystems.

 ## Related Posts